X2135/web-service-cwk2/search-engine-tool/README.md

 ### Issue: Crawling is very slow
 **Solution**: This is normal - the 6-second politeness window is intentional
-- Estimated time: ~10 minutes for full crawl
+- Estimated time: usually 20–40+ minutes for full in-domain crawl
 - You can interrupt with Ctrl+C and load the partial index

+### Issue: SSL errors (e.g., `SSLEOFError`)
+**Solution**: Usually network/proxy/VPN related
+- Test connectivity first: `curl -I https://quotes.toscrape.com/`
+- Disable unstable proxy/VPN and retry `build`
+- Use backup index from `data/backup/` if a failed build produced an empty index

 ### Issue: Import errors
 **Solution**: Ensure PYTHONPATH includes src directory